rage/java-programming/data/week1/4-reading-input.md

 </programming-exercise>

 ## Input String as a Part of Output
-The example below demonstrates a program that takes user input and prints it concatenated with a string literal.
+Often we want to integrate user input within a larger piece of text as output.
+We refer to such a piece of text as a `String` and we already saw examples of strings when we printed output with the `System.out.println` command.
+When we want to join two pieces of text, or two `String`s together, we can use the addition (`+`) operator.
+The example below demonstrates a program that takes user input and prints it concatenated with another piece of text.

 ```java
 import java.util.Scanner;